CodeGuardianSOF/DiscordBot/SECURITY.md

-Certainly!
-Creating a comprehensive and fancy security policy for your GitHub repository is essential to ensuring that contributors and users understand the security practices and guidelines.
-Below is an example of a detailed security policy that you can customize according to your specific needs.

----

 # Security Policy

 ## Overview

-At [Your Repository Name], we take security seriously.
+At DiscordBot, we take security seriously.
 This security policy outlines our practices and procedures for handling vulnerabilities and security issues.
 We aim to foster a safe environment for our users and contributors by maintaining a proactive approach to security.

 ## Reporting a Vulnerability